The $D_{s0}(2590)^+$ as the dressed $c\bar s(2^1S_0)$ meson in a coupled-channels calculation: Theoretical formalism

 The $^3P_0$ model only depends on one parameter, the dimensionless strength parameter $\gamma$.
 The values of such parameter can be constrained through fits to charmed, charmed-strange, hidden-charm and hidden-bottom sectors.
 A global fit to those sectors was performed in Ref.~\cite{Segovia:2012cd}, finding a running of the strength parameter given by

-being $\gamma_{0}$ and $\mu_{0}$ free parameters, whereas $\mu$ is the reduced mass of the quark-antiquark in the decaying meson.
+$\gamma_{0}$ and $\mu_{0}$ being free parameters, whereas $\mu$ is the reduced mass of the quark-antiquark in the decaying meson.
 In this work, we use the value of $\gamma$ corresponding to the charmed-strange sector, i.e., $\gamma=0.379$.

 From the operator in Eq.~(\ref{eq:Otransition2}), we define the transition potential $h_{\beta \alpha}(P)$ within the $^{3}P_{0}$ model as~